Card Consent Tokens

 For any card, initially, card details will need to be provided by a user in order to create a consent token.
 Various methods exist at Stitch to be able to capture these:

-• The Secure API allows you to build and customize your own UI to securely capture card details and specify these to Stitch, should your business be able to process card details as a PCI-compliant entity.
+- The Secure API allows you to securely specify card details in the clear to Stitch, should your business be able to process card details as a PCI-DSS compliant entity.

 Following a consent request being completed with any of these methods, a webhook is sent out to indicate consent being granted by the user.
 This means you are able to proceed with initiating payments with the consent token.